victorohden/photography_coordinates/README.md

-**Example**
+## Discover Michigan
-- Zoom out to see more photos, click in the point to see the photo.
+- Here is some samples of pictures (**ALL in MICHIGAN**).
+Zoom out to see more points, and click in the point to see the photo.
+Enjoy Michigan!
 <iframe src="./map_with_images.html" width="100%" height="600px"></iframe>